-According to several popular studies, Review signals (quantity, velocity, diversity) account for between 7% and 13% Google ranking factor for maps.
+According to several popular studies, Review signals (quantity, velocity, diversity) account for between 7% and 13% of Google ranking factors for maps.

-GMB signals account for between 19% and 25% ranking factor for maps.
+GMB signals account for between 19% and 25% of ranking factors for maps.

 If you get both those totally in tune you’re still not even halfway there.

-You have to be relevant, satisfy search intent and in dentistry you’d best be seen as a subject matter expert with great ever evolving content that’s laid out in a hierarchy Google bots and people both love to traverse.
+You have to be relevant and satisfy search intent, and in dentistry, you’d best be seen as a subject matter expert with great ever-evolving content that’s laid out in a hierarchy Google bots and people both love to traverse.
 You must establish trust with Google because dentistry is a YMYL subject that requires EAT.